Tool parser

 cost_usdpricing::cost(model, &call, speed)

-Anthropic-specific quirk: cache reads are billed at ~10% of the input rate, and cache_read_input_tokens is not included in input_tokens.
+Anthropic-specific quirk: cache reads are billed at 10% of the input rate in current bundled rows, cache writes use the 5-minute 125% rate, and cache_read_input_tokens is not included in input_tokens.
 The pricing formula handles this directly — do not sum the buckets together before pricing.
+See Pricing and cache rates for source evidence.

 Deduplication